LTSteve/projectsite/articles/index.md

 [Broken Link](asdf/12_31_2023.md)
 [An embeded Godot game?](goblin_camp.md)

-These posts are written in MD and parsed on the front end.
+These posts are written in MD and parsed on the front end

 They're not even sanitized.
 That's a security no-go, but I doubt you'll be entering any compromising info here so it's whatever